aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 ## Overview

 The Horizon Instance will introduce permissioned (RWA) assets.
 The Aave Pool will remain the same, except that RWA assets can be used as collateral in order to borrow stablecoins.
-Permissioning occurs at the asset level, with each RWA token issuer enforcing asset-specific restrictions directly into their ERC-20 token.
+Permissioning occurs at the asset level, with each RWA Token issuer enforcing asset-specific restrictions directly into their ERC-20 token.
 The Aave Pool is agnostic to each specific RWA implementation and its asset-level permissioning.

 From an Issuer perspective, RwaATokens are an extension of the RWA Tokens, which are securities.
 These RWA-specific aTokens (which are themselves not securities) will simply signify receipt of ownership of the supplied underlying RWA Token, but holders retain control over their RWA Token and can withdraw them as desired within collateralization limits.